quentinn/share/README.md

 # Share
 Share is a web service that permit to securely share files and secrets to anyone.

-Main features are:
+## Features
+- Share secrets
+- Share large files
-- Automatic shares expiration based on given date or maximum unlock allowed
+- Automatic expiration based on given date or maximum unlock allowed
-- Basic shares links and passwords, and also one-click links
+- Basic links and passwords, and also one-click links
 - Automatic strong password generation
 - [GopenPGP](https://gopenpgp.org/) and [OpenPGP.js](https://openpgpjs.org/) encryption to ensure security of the share password
 - Customizable with your own logo and color